pfsense/docs/source/dns/dns-rebinding-protections.rst

 For those not using the DNS forwarder, and as an additional layer of checks, the web interface will block attempts to access it via an unknown hostname.
-It will display “Potential DNS Rebind Attack Detected” and drop any request.
+It will display "Potential DNS Rebind Attack Detected" and drop any request.
 By default, only the hostname and domain configured under System>General Setup are accepted.
 For instance if firewall.example.com is configured as the system's hostname, and it is loaded in a browser using fw1.example.com, that attempt will be rejected.
-Additional hostnames can be added under System>Advanced, “Alternate Hostnames”.
+Additional hostnames can be added under System>Advanced, "Alternate Hostnames".

 Logging in using the IP address of the system rather than the hostname does work if this message is encountered when attempting to load by